Introduction to Language Documentation and Description

 This module introduces students to the study of endangered, minority and less-described languages.
 It encourages critical discussion of theoretical, ideological, practical, and ethical factors in language documentation and description, and critically examines issues and problems that often arise when working in this field.
 Examples will be drawn from successes and failures in applications of linguistic techniques to practical language problems.

-This module is CORE for students on both pathways of the MA in Language Documentation and Description.
+This module is CORE for students on the MA in Language Documentation and Description.

 The module aims to prepare students to work on documentation projects, with regard to both practical issues such as project planning, and ethical and ideological issues such as collaborative and interdisciplinary research and the role of an external linguist in language communities.

 Critical evaluation of methods and practices is encouraged, focusing on the aims, audience, impact and outcomes of language documentation and description.